2014 was the safest year in aviation with 21 of casualties

 We must also not forget the accident in 8 March 2014, when Malaysia Airlines confirmed that it had lost contact with the aircraft Boeing 777-200ER operating the flight NOT.
 There were 239 people on board.
 And the end of the year, specifically on 28 December 2014, came with a new major accident with victims. a Airbus A320 AirAsia, operating the QZ8501 flight, has disappeared from the radar.
 On board were 155 passengers and 7 crew members.

 List of aviation accidents in 2014

-According to ASN information, approximately 2014 of millions of flights were operated in 33 (ICAO estimate), with a casualty accident recorded on approximately 4 125 000 flights.
+According to ASN, in 2014 approximately 33 million flights were operated (ICAO estimate), with an accident with casualties on approximately 4 flights.

-Africa remains the "black" continent in commercial aviation with 43% of casualties (9 accidents) recorded in 2014, given that only 3% of total global air traffic is recorded here.
-2 of these involved airlines from the "black list" of the EU.
-This reflects the low aviation safety with an 4.6 index from 10, a result obtained from a study by the International Civil Aviation Organization (ICAO).
+Africa remains the “black” continent in commercial aviation with 43% of casualty accidents (9 accidents) recorded in 2014, given that only 3% of total global air traffic is registered here.
+2 of them involved EU "blacklist" airlines.
+This reflects low aviation safety with an index of 4.6 out of 10, the result of a study by the International Civil Aviation Organization (ICAO).

 ASN 2014 infographic

 The statistics are based on accidents with victims registered worldwide and involving civil aircraft with a minimum passenger capacity of 14.